-What are the Best AR-15 Magazine you ask?
+What is the Best AR-15 Magazine you ask?

 Arizona – -(Ammoland.com)- Now that you have the AR-15 rifle of your dreams and you’ve spent enough on accessories to get a second rifle it’s time to think about the most important piece of gear for every rifle, it’s the AR-15 magazine.